Awia00/Programming-Massively-Parallel-Hardware/Exercises/Week02/Doc/qrj741_week2.md

     startup(add)            = 5 cycles
     Vector length           = 64
     Iterations              = 1024 / Vector Length = 16
+    p += x[k+j] * y[k+j]    =
+                                L.V V1, 0(R2) R1: startup(load)
+                                L.V V2, 0(R3) R1: startup(load)
+                                MUL.V   V3,V1,V2: startup(mul)
+                                ADD.V   V4,V4,V3: startup(add)

-    p += x[k+j] * y[k+j]    = 3 * startup(load) + startup(mult) + startup(addv) + startup(store) + Vector length <=> 3*30 + 10 + 5 + 30 + 64 = 199
+                                30 + 10 + 5 + 64 = 109

-        // not assuming loads in parallel - hence the 3 * startup(load)
+                                // at some point a startup(store) for storing p

-    Now each of the 199 cycles must be done 16 times (for each iteration) totalling at: 3184 cycles.
+    Now each of the 109 cycles must be done 16 times (for each iteration) and adding 30 for startup(store) totalling at: 1744+30 = 1774 cycles.

 ### c)
-Since the matrix matrix multiplication is just a dot product for each column and row, we can reuse the pervious result.
+Since the matrix matrix multiplication is just a dot product for each column and row, we can reuse the previous result.
 Foreach entry in the output matrix we have to calculate the dot product over some row and column.
-Since the output matrix also has 1024 entries we get:
+Since the output matrix also has 1024*1024 entries we get:

-    1024 * 3184 = 3 260 416 cycles

-Given enough space in the memory bank we can save one startup(load) dot product since each row must be multiplied with every column and therefore the load of a row from a previous iteration can be reused in the next iteration.
-Though we still need to pay the startup(load) once for each row.
-This results in the following number of cycles.

-    169 * 16 * 1024 + 30*1024 = 2 799 616 cycles
+    1024 * 1024 * 1774 cycles = 1 860 173 824 cycles